 Reebok headquarters were relocated from Bolton, England to Avon, Massachusetts.
 The site had 52 employees.
 The relocation was based on the fact that most Reebok sales were in the US.

-Warehouse and office facilities were maintained in Bolton, and Foster remained President of Reebok International.
+Warehouse and office facilities were maintained in Bolton, and Joseph Foster remained President of Reebok International.

 In 1984 all the lasts, dies and markings were made in England.
 Research and development took place in England and South Korea.

 Reebok overtook Nike as the largest athletic shoe manufacturer in the United States in 1986.
-Growing sales saw the head office relocated from Avon to Canton in 1986.
+Growing sales saw the head office relocated from Avon to Canton.

 Rockport was acquired for $118.5 million in cash in 1986.